 6. Add a tbslp of jaggery and mix well.

-7. Now quickly add the yogurt or curd, mix well and switch off the flame immediately.
+7. Quickly add the yogurt or curd, mix well and switch off the flame immediately.
 (Yogurt should not cook else it will curdle and split).

-8. Now, prepare for tempering by heating a small pan, adding coconut oil, mustard seeds, whole red chillies and curry leaves.
+8. Let us prepare for tempering by heating a small pan, adding coconut oil, mustard seeds, whole red chillies and curry leaves.
 Once the mustard seeds crackle, pour the tempering over the gravy and serve immediately.